ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/contributing/index.md

 ## Getting involved in ACCESS-ESM1.6

 There are several ways we welcome feedback and contributions on ACCESS-ESM1.6 development.
-Contributions from people of all career stages and backgrounds is highly encouraged.
-All the models and configurations we develop are open source.
-Development is led by CSIRO and ACCESS-NRI and we follow an open development model building on the work of international modelling consortia.
+Contributions from people of all career stages and backgrounds are highly encouraged.
+Development is led by CSIRO and ACCESS-NRI.
+We follow an open development workflow where possible building on the work of international modelling groups.

 ### Interact with developers in person

-If you would like to interact in person with the development team, we have weekly standup meetings at Tuesday at 9.45am.
-They are discussed [on the access hive forum](https://forum.access-hive.org.au/t/access-esm1-6-development/3114/267) (subscribe to this thread for notifications) and the meeting minutes are [also on the forum](https://forum.access-hive.org.au/t/csiro-access-nri-standup-minutes/3789/60).
+If you would like to interact in person with the development team, we have weekly standup meetings on Tuesday at 9.45am.
+They are discussed [on the ACCESS-Hive forum](https://forum.access-hive.org.au/t/access-esm1-6-development/3114/267) (subscribe to this thread for notifications) and the meeting minutes are [also on the forum](https://forum.access-hive.org.au/t/csiro-access-nri-standup-minutes/3789/60).
 Everyone is welcome to suggest agenda items and participate.
-If you'd like to come, best to get in touch on the [on the access hive forum](https://forum.access-hive.org.au/t/access-esm1-6-development/3114/267) or email chris.bull@anu.edu.au.
+If you'd like to come, best to get in touch on [the ACCESS-Hive forum](https://forum.access-hive.org.au/t/access-esm1-6-development/3114/267).

 We also manage most of our development openly on GitHub, we track ESM1.6 work on a [GitHub project board here](https://github.com/orgs/ACCESS-NRI/projects/14).
 If you'd like to have your issue considered for esm1.6 development, please [open an issue](https://github.com/ACCESS-NRI/access-esm1.6-configs/issues/new).